-The record contains, inter alia: two letters from the applicant's wife, a letter from Ms. s nurse; several letters of support, including from the couple's landlord and the couple's children's school; and an approved Petition for Alien Relative (Form I-130).
+The record contains, inter alia: a copy of an an approved Petition for Alien Relative (Form I-130).
 The entire record was reviewed and considered in rendering this decision on the appeal.

-Section 212(a)(9)(B) of the Act provides, in pertinent part:
+Section 212(a)(6)(C)(i) of the Act provides, in pertinent part: